 I can’t imagine you thought being a police officer in America would come at such a price.
 The level of hatred and disregard for your profession is growing, and the driving force is fear.

-Many cannot comprehend the reality of the world’s condition, the level of abuse, and violence across the globe.
+Many cannot comprehend the reality of the world’s condition and the level of abuse and violence across the globe.
 We live in troublesome times.
 Endtime Ministries declare it the end of the age with Bible Prophecy.

 I believe them.